vanferav/bggn213_github/README.md

 # bggn213_github
-My class work from BGG213
+My class work from BGG213 at UCSD.